 In 2019, we were thrilled to be the first Welsh arts organization to be funded by the British Council Cultural Protection Fund.

 We developed Our Heritage, a unique programme in Lebanon, funded by the British Council’s £30 million Cultural Protection Fund, which collected the unique cultural heritage traditions and memories of Palestinian and Syrian refugees.
-There are 1.5 million Syrian refugees in Lebanon; many people have been displaced for half a generation making it vital that Syrian culture – from dance to singing and music – is preserved.
+There are now over 1.5 million Syrian refugees in Lebanon; many people have been displaced for half a generation making it vital that Syrian culture – from dance to singing and music – is preserved.
 Palestinian refugees first arrived in Lebanon during the 1940s.
 The Shatila refugee camp was established over 70 years ago, meaning new traditions of festivals, music, and oral history have developed over the years.
 You can read more about Our Heritage here.

 We want to develop more partnerships with other Men’s Sheds Cymru groups and other community projects in both Wales and England.
-Swansea City Opera is also keen to develop international collaborations building on the success of our British Council project.
+Swansea City Opera is keen to develop international collaborations building on the success of our British Council project.

 If you’ve got a project idea that you’d like to talk to us about, please get in touch: enquiries@swanseacityopera.com